-The Center for Community Engagement and Collaboration (CCEC) will work collaboratively with stakeholders across systems to pursue collaborative projects and invest in organizational capacity, with an aim of promoting social, economic, and environmental justice.
-The Center will partner with the community to transform practice and policy through evaluation, training and technical assistance, and professional development.
-The School already has multiple projects that fit within the scope of CCEC and has recently fielded several new requests for this type of work.
-As such, we believe that this Center has the potential to institutionalize quickly and to begin promptly to make significant contributions to the community, the regional social work field, and the School.
+The Center for Community Engagement and Collaboration (CCEC) works collaboratively with stakeholders across systems to pursue collaborative projects and invest in organizational capacity, with an aim of promoting social, economic, and environmental justice.
+The Center partners with the community to transform practice and policy through evaluation, training and technical assistance, and professional development.
+We believe this Center has the potential to institutionalize quickly and to begin promptly to make significant contributions to the community, the regional social work field, and the School.

 Associate Director: Melinda Lewis (email@example.com)